hyung-hwan/qse/qse/doc/page/awk-lang.md

 The caller must invoke a function with the same or less number of arguments than the definition.
-When a function is called with the less number of arguments, the redundant arguments are initialized to a nil value.
+When a function is called with the less number of arguments, the redundant parameters are initialized to a nil value.

 You can't define multiple functions with the same name.
 The function name can't confict with named variables and globals variables.

  Built-in Functions
 -------------------------

+- index
+- length

+TBD.

  Function Calls